DFHack/dfhack/Readme.rst

 Enables a fix for storage of squad equipment in barracks.

-Specifically, it prevents your haulers from moving that equipment to stockpiles, and instead queues jobs to store it on weapon racks, armor stands, and in containers.
+Specifically, it prevents your haulers from moving squad equipment to stockpiles, and instead queues jobs to store it on weapon racks, armor stands, and in containers.